curtbushko/hashicorp-demos/README.md

 `gcloud container clusters update CLUSTER_NAME --enable-network-policy`

 2) In the `consul-cni-on-gke/Makefile` replace the values of HELM_CHART_DIR and CNI_DIR to point to your local repository with your CNI branch.
-3) Replace `curtbushko` with the name of your Dockerhub repo.
+3) Change DOCKERHUB to match your dockerhub account
 4) `make all` will rebuild everything from scratch.
         - delete your consul install
         - build a multi-arch re-build of the image, push it to dockerub